Table of Contents

 • Your major debts are paid off.

-Self-insuring means relying on your assets to provide for your family if you pass away.
+Self-insuring means using your own assets to support your family if you pass away.

-Comparing the Pros and Cons of Your Options
+Comparing the Pros & Cons of Your Options

 Option Pros Cons